 - Be specific; plan to spend no more than 10 minutes with your elected official and/or his or her staff.

-- Introduce yourself as a member of the Addiction Professionals of North Carolina.
-Let them know if you are a constituent: “I am a member of the Addiction Professionals of North Carolina and a (e.g. licensed prevention specialist, licensed clinical addiction specialist, certified substance abuse counselor), from Asheville, North Carolina.”
+- Introduce yourself as a member of Addiction Professionals of North Carolina.
+Let them know if you are a constituent: “I am a member of Addiction Professionals of North Carolina and a (e.g. licensed prevention specialist, licensed clinical addiction specialist, counselor or peer support specialist), from Asheville, North Carolina.”

 - State the reason for your visit: be topically specific.
 Mention no more than two or three issues – make sure they are interrelated!